paul-buerkner/brms/README.md

 #> see '?methods' for accessing help and source code
 ```

-For details on formula syntax, families and link functions, as well as prior distributions see the help page of the <b>brm</b> function:
+For details on formula syntax, families and link functions, as well as prior distributions see the help page of the brm function:

 ``` r
 help(brm)